Omega-3 Fatty Acids

 According to a 2011 study, published in the Journal of Clinical, Cosmetic and Investigational Dermatology, showed that the addition of omega-3 rich supplements with other topical psoriasis medicines significantly increases their efficacy.
 It helps reduce the redness and itchiness of the scaly plaques.
 It also improves the other factors playing a role in healthy skin.

-A 2014 study, published in the Journal of American Academy of Dermatology, showed that the use of fish oil (rich in omega-3 fatty acids) is beneficial for psoriasis patients.
+A 2014 study, published in the Journal of American Academy of Dermatology, showed that the use of fish oil is beneficial for psoriasis patients.

 According to another study, published in the Journal of Clinical Nutrition, showed that obese individuals who also had psoriasis, significantly improved their symptoms when they followed a low-calorie diet that also contained omega-3 fatty acids.